Do you know that you grind your teeth?

-We may also suggest that you consider methods to improve the quality of your sleep e.g. relaxation methods; good sleep habits - avoiding alcohol, caffine and computers in bed!
+Have you also read about methods to improve the quality of your sleep e.g. relaxation methods; good sleep habits - avoiding alcohol, caffine and computers in bed!

-We may also suggest you investigate the relationship between sleep apnoea and bruxism and respiratory issues and bruxism.
+Sometimes we may suggest you investigate the relationship between sleep apnoea and bruxism and respiratory issues and bruxism.

 Articles of interest

 Current Treatments of Bruxism.
 Curr Treat Options Neurol.
 2016; 18: 10.

 Bruxism: Conceptual discussion and review - NCBI - NIH

 Are your habits giving your teeth a hard work out?